LucasJJulien/definitive-opensource/README.md

 - [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) - A full-fledged video editor with an incredibly powerful free tier.
 - [Obsidian](https://obsidian.md/) - One of the most popular note taking apps / markdown editors.
 Often thought of to be open source, likely because the team behind the project isn't greedy.
 - [LM Studio](https://lmstudio.ai/) - Incredibly powerful and feature rich gui for running local LLM models.
 - [JetBrains](https://www.jetbrains.com/) - A suite of incredibly powerful (and slightly bloated) IDE's.

+## License
+This project is released under the ```MIT license```, hereby granting anyone to use, distribute, or modify this project even for commercial purposes.
+See the license tab for further information.